NebulousNessie/Obsidian-MOCBlocks/README.md

-THIS PLUGIN IS IN BETA!
-It is my first plugin so take with a pinch of salt.
 Any bugs, please report it on the [git repository](https://github.com/NebulousNessie/Obsidian-MOCBlocks-Dev/issues), thank you!

 This is a plugin for creating simple Maps of Content, with a background image, using new 'MOC Block' code blocks.